Advance Care Planning

 Provides GPs with a simple method for examining the needs of their clinical practice and identifying key areas for change or improvement.
 You and your staff can explore new ways of working to enhance the efficiency of your practice and your effectiveness as care providers.

-System of Shared Care - Heart Failure
+Shared Care - COPD/Heart Failure